microsoft/azure-nodejs-logpoints-docs/docs/End-to-end-setup-and-configuration.md

 Below are some bad examples of logpoint expressions
 1. ```while(true) { console.log(`${prop}`)}```: this will put your application in an infinite loop.
 1. ```prop = prop + 1``` : This is updating a variable `prop` that is defined in your application.
 This is not recommended.
+1. ```debugger```: This will cause the debugger to pause your program until the debugger is disconnected.
+This is strongly not recommended.